-CCED 101 Positive Guidance 3 Credits
+CCED 101 Behavior Management in Child Care 3 Credits

-This course provides the student with an introduction to principles involved with positive guidance in the young child (through age eight).
-Strong relationships, positive interactions between adults and children, along with effective learning environments are explored.
-The influence of culture, customs, family, peers, and community and their effect on children's behavior are studied.
+This course provides the student with an introduction to principles involved in child care behavior management.
+Behavior management topics are approached as they relate to child care settings.
+Positive interactions between adults and children are emphasized as effective learning environments for young children.
+The influence of family, peers, community, and culture on children's behavior is explored.
 Prerequisites: ENGL 092 Preparing for College Reading II and ENGL 099 Introductory Writing; waiver by placement testing results; or departmental approval.